 St. Louis offers various forms of accessible transportation.
-Travel Accessible St. Louis provides a summary of all accessible transportation options, including accessible public transit, taxi services and rental cars.
+Travel Accessible St. Louis provides a summary of all accessible transportation options, including accessible wheelchair and scooter rentals, public transit, taxi services and rental cars.

-All presenters and session organizers should review the webinar Towards a More Accessible and Inclusive Presentation.
-Slides and a summary of the presentation are also available.
+All presenters and session organizers were asked to review the Towards a More Accessible and Inclusive Presentation webinar.
+View slides and a summary of the presentation.